angeld23/zubin.py/README.md

 Zubin.py is an open-source framework for displaying a grayscale 128x128 image of Tally Hall member Zubin Sedghi made entirely in Python.
 It serves no other purpose.

 # Usage
 Step 1.
-Execute `zubin.py`/n
+Execute `zubin.py`

 Step 2.
-View the image of Zubin/n
+View the image of Zubin

 Step 3.
 Zubin

 # Dependancies